gavinhoward/bc/manuals/development.md

 There is no code in this file, but a lot of the const data has a heavy influence on code, including the order of data in arrays because that order has to correspond to the order of other things elsewhere in the codebase.
-If you change the order of something in this file, run `make test`, and get errors, you changed something that depends on the order that you messed up.
+If you change the order of something in this file, run `rig test`, and get errors, you changed something that depends on the order that you messed up.

 Almost all headers have `extern` references to items in this file.